 A. I don’t have the audience for ads or sponsorships — yet.
 I’m willing to consider any revenue stream that I think matches the Sie macht brand and would be valuable to readers.
 Please email me at erin (at) siemachtsewingblog (dot) com to start the conversation.

-I do earn money as a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to siemacht.blogspot.com (yep, that’s boilerplate from Amazon).
+I earn money as a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to siemachtsewingblog.com (yep, that’s boilerplate from Amazon).
 In other words, I get commissions (at no cost to readers) for purchases made through Amazon Associates links to amazon.com.
 I also earn money as a member of the eBay Partner Network.
 When you click on links to various merchants on siemachtsewnigblog.com and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network (boilerplate from eBay).